Ovechkin helps Capitals rally past Islanders to avoid sweep

 Barzal, who had the overtime winner in Game 3 on Sunday, made it 2-0 less than 5 1/2 minutes later.
 He brought the puck up the middle, passed to Nick Leddy to his left, and as he was streaking to the net, tipped the return pass from Leddy past Holtby.

-Capitals coach Todd Reirden called a timeout immediately after the goal, and Washington picked up its intensity after.
+Reirden called a timeout immediately after the goal, and Washington picked up its intensity after.

-The Capitals’ Garnet Hathaway hit on Barzal and after some pushing, dropped his gloves to challenge the Islanders’ star center.
-With Barzal skating away, defenseman Mayfield quickly rushed in to challenge Hathaway.
-Mayfield and Hathaway were sent to the penalty box, with the Capitals forward getting a double-minor and putting the Islanders on their second power play with under 4 minutes remaining in the first.

-Varlamov denied Lars Eller on a point-blank try from the right doorstep with 29 seconds left in the first to keep the Capitals off the scoreboard.

-NOTES: Washington was again without F Nicklas Backstrom, who has not played since he was injured early in Game 1 after a hit by the Islanders’ Anders Lee. … Pageau has four goals this postseason.
+NOTES: Washington was again without F Nicklas Backstrom, who has not played since he was injured early in Game 1 after a hit by the Islanders’ Lee. … The Capitals went 1 for 5 on the power play and shut down the Islanders on their five chances. … Pageau has four goals this postseason.
 He had three in the first round against Florida, and got his first of this series Tuesday. … New York’s Cal Clutterbuck left the game in the second period after a hit by Washington’s Radko Gudas and did not return.

 More AP NHL: https://apnews.com/NHL and https://twitter.com/AP_Sports